salsous/keng-td/keng/lab1/README.md

 ```

 ### Lab1: Send undirectional traffic: Port-1 to Dut to Port-2
 - Use otgen cli to execute the test.
-Step one is to start the BGP routing protocol and peer with the FRR DUT.
-Then advertise few routes then run traffic.
+Step one is to load the json configurations.
+Next start the BGP routing protocol and peer with the FRR DUT.
+Then advertise few routes and finally run traffic.
 ```html
 source lab1-test-unidirectional.sh